 \subsection{Network Design}

 The classical diamond-shaped networks in Fig. \ref{fig:bp} have some distinct characteristics.
-Traffic enters the network from node A, and leaves at node B. Before a new path is added, each route from node A to node B (A$\rightarrow$C$\rightarrow$B, or A$\rightarrow$D$\rightarrow$B, shown in Fig. \ref{1a}) has the same overall cost function; after the new path is added, the third route (A$\rightarrow$C$\rightarrow$D$\rightarrow$B, shown in Fig. \ref{1b}) has a different cost function that makes it more preferable than the original routes.
+Traffic enters from node A and leaves at node B. Before a new path is added, each route from node A to node B (A$\rightarrow$C$\rightarrow$B, or A$\rightarrow$D$\rightarrow$B, shown in Fig. \ref{1a}) has the same overall cost function; after the new path is added, the third route (A$\rightarrow$C$\rightarrow$D$\rightarrow$B, shown in Fig. \ref{1b}) has a different cost function that makes it more preferable than the original routes.

-To model this classical network under the microsimulation setting, we designed a grid network that resembles the diamond network, as shown in Fig. \ref{fig:diamond}.
-There are a total of 6 intersections, all are controlled with all-way stops except for intersection A. Arrows denote the directions of traffic flow.
+We designed a grid network to resemble the classic diamond network, as shown in Fig. \ref{fig:diamond}.
+There are 6 intersections, all controlled with all-way stops except for intersection A. Arrows denote the directions of traffic flow.
 In the basic design, shown in Fig. \ref{fig:diamond_ori}, two routes are available, namely A$\rightarrow$C$\rightarrow$M$\rightarrow$B and A$\rightarrow$N$\rightarrow$D$\rightarrow$B. With an additional path added, as shown in Fig. \ref{fig:diamond_ap}, a third route A$\rightarrow$C$\rightarrow$D$\rightarrow$B becomes available.